NIFK15004U Political Ecology

 MSc Programme in Environment and Development

-Environmental problems such as land degradation, deforestation and climate changes are complex processes and often cannot be understood in isolation from broader dynamics of economic and social development, struggles over access and rights to resources, or conflicts originating from historical grievances.
+Environmental sustainability challenges such as land degradation, deforestation and climate changes are complex processes and often cannot be understood in isolation from broader dynamics of economic and social development, struggles over access and rights to resources, or conflicts originating from historical grievances.
 Yet, their complexity is not always acknowledged by researchers, governments, and development practitioners seeking to identify, measure, and correct or alleviate them.
 Scientific measurements of the extent of environmental degradation are often inaccurate and/or highly uncertain, and knowledge of the underlying drivers is framed in ways that direct blame toward some actors, for instance farmers practicing subsistence farming, while leaving others out, such as large-scale investments in mining.

 Political Ecology is a broad analytical and methodological approach which asserts that the way we know environmental problems affects the solutions we identify.
 This implies that Political Ecology sees science and knowledge of environmental problems as inherently political and intrinsically linked to economic and social context.
 Further, Political Ecology is keenly invested in understanding how local processes of environmental change are linked to past and present wider regulatory frameworks and market processes.
 It provides conceptual lenses that help unpack the entwined economic and political processes that drive environmental and social change.